 Depending on whether the idea is adopted by schools or by the state government, however, inconsistencies may still abound—as Jennifer Medina of the New York Times points out, the fact that a college disciplinary committee has voted to adopt affirmative consent at their standard for sexual assault cases does not mean that state trials will also proceed along those lines.

 Judicial logistics aside, many have voiced the more philosophical concern that simply drawing a thin blue line determining what qualifies as rape does not address the deep-seated social and cultural themes that contribute to campus rape culture—namely, the continued sexualization and objectification of the female body.
 Let’s be real, though—as long as Carl’s Jr. continues to advertise its burgers by placing them in the hands of scantily clad, sultry-eyed models, progress on that front is going to be slow business.
+According to nationwide surveys, one in five college women will experience some form of attempted rape.

 Quick calculations will reveal that you probably know someone—more likely, several someones—who have been victims of sexual assault, and that’s not okay.